 The constant need for optimizing the crawling infrastructure is something that most businesses overlook.
 As we discussed earlier, the dynamic nature of the web causes the crawlers to become obsolete from time to time.
 Keeping up with this pace and optimizing your system to match the increasing complexity of the web is something that cannot be stressed enough.

 As you have probably figured out by now, a scalable web scraping system has to be one that includes specialized components to take care of different stages of crawling.
 Not to forget, the tech-know-how of your team and the team strength will also play a huge part in how scalable your setup turns out to be.
-If you’d rather not endure the challenges of in-house crawling, you could instead switch to a managed service provider like PromptCloud.
+If you’d rather not endure the challenges of in-house Web crawling service, you could instead switch to a managed service provider like PromptCloud.
 Being a fully managed service, we take end-to-end ownership of all the stages in crawling and deliver the data in a ready-to-use format.